Is it possible to teach English abroad without a degree? The short answer is YES, you can!

 So if you’re the type to seek an education through meaningful travel and cultural exploration rather than in the academy, we’ll totally vouch for the validity of that hard-earned travel diploma.
 And here are some ways to amplify your experience along the way.

 It’s no secret that we love Thailand and all that it has to offer, so we get really excited to share details with you!
-Teaching English in Thailand without a degree is possible, but you’ll find that most places on the web will tell you a degree is required.
+Teaching English in Thailand without a degree is possible, but it’s not necessarily easy.

 Here’s the scoop: government schools are not allowed to sponsor work permits for those who do not hold a bachelor’s degree, but they can still hire you.
 It just means you’ll have to do some extra leg work to figure out how to obtain your own work permit (and pay for it yourself).
 Plus, you’ll need a TEFL certificate.